Oyster Stuffing Recipe

 Salt – The oysters and crackers are salty so you don’t need to add a lot of salt.
 I added just a teaspoon of salt to bring out the flavors.

-crackers and butter in a baking dish
+Ritz crackers and cubed butter in a baking dish with herbs.

 Directions

-Butter the 9×13 casserole dish
+Butter the Dish: Grease your 9×13 baking dish with butter.

-Add 1/2 of the oysters over the top.
+Layer 1/2 of the oysters on top.

-easy oyster stuffing for Thanksgiving
+Easy oyster stuffing for Thanksgiving using crackers and fresh oysters.

-Tips for Making the Best Oyster Stuffing Recipe
+Tips for Making Oyster Stuffing

 Oyster Freshness